matrom01-v2/Pico-8Site/conceptsketch.md

 ### **Log line**
-Sinister Steel is a simple top-down battle arena that gets more intense with each round.
+Sinister Steel is a simple top-down battle arena that gets more intense as time goes on.

 ### **Vision**

-This game utilizes a character from the game League of Legends.
+This game primarily features a character from the game League of Legends.
 The game is centered around Katarina, an assassin known for having style and finesse with blades.
 Gameplay involves the player as Katarina, surrounded by enemies, and then the player must then fight off enemies as they come in waves.
-This game is different from league as it is very fast paced and intense early.
-There are 2 main forms of attack, and one ability.
+There are 2 main forms of attack: a thrown projectile knife, and a teleport Area of Effect (AOE) attack.

 The mechanics revolve around the use of Katarina's blades.
-The 2 forms of attack are as follows: the player can left click to throw knife projectiles and right like to spin in a circle and hitting all enemies around them.
-Projectiles causes blades to linger on the ground if an enemy is killed, Katarina can then go to the blade and automatically spin attack to attack in an area of effect.
+The 2 forms of attack are as follows: the player can left click to throw knife projectiles and right click to teleport to the thrown knife as it lands.
+Katarina will then spin in a circle and strike all enemies around her in an AOE.
+Projectiles causes blades to linger on the ground if an enemy is killed and ONLY when killed.

 The setting of the game is simply a battlefield in which Katarina has found herself surrounded by enemies.
 Now, it is time to style on them.
-Since this is a fantasy world, there may be enemies that use magical abilities.
 The map and setting remain the same, only the difficulty and amount of enemies change as time goes on.

 The game is made in PICO-8 so, visuals are simple.
 There are limits to pixel art, but hopefully the movement of enemies and the player will feel fluid enough to add to the overal atmosphere and feel of Katarina's character.
-Like in League of Legends, as Katarina gets more powerful, her speed grows exponentially.
-This game should feel similar in that it is very fast past, however with little room for error.
+This game should feel similar in that it is very fast past, however with very little room for error.
 Players must think of where to continue to attack enemies without leaving themselves exposed to damage, as one hit will kill the player, ending their run.

 ----